LLC Formation in Texas

 There is no annual filing (document or fee) required at the Secretary of State’s office.

 The Corporate Transparency Act (CTA, 31 U.S.C.
 Sec.
-5336) is a recent federal law that substantially affects the formation of LLCs and other registered entities.
+5336) is a recent federal law that substantially affects LLC formation and real estate transactions.
 The goal of the CTA is to crack down on anonymous shell companies used by money launderers, terrorists, foreign dictators, and the like.
-Going forward, all LLCs and corporations are required to self-report their beneficial ownership information (BOI).
-The true parties in interest must be identified and disclosed, period.
-Civil and criminal penalties apply.
+FinCEN, a division of the Treasury Department, proposed extensive and intrusive rules that would have required LLCs and corporations to self-report their beneficial ownership information (BOI).
+Under the Trump administration, these rules have been suspended for domestically-formed LLCs and corporations, but not for those based abroad.

 ANONYMITY IN LLC FILINGS